 In Puntos de partida, grammar is presented in three phases-introduction, explanation, and practice.
 Each phase has a separate function.
-In the introductory phase, a minidialogue, cartoon, drawing, or some other similar example serves as a point of departure for each grammar explanation.
+In this edition, the introductory phase is always called Gramática en acción, followed by a subtitle, and there are many changes in the content of this phase in the Eighth Edition.
+Gramática en acción (GEA) sections introduce the grammar point of the section with a minidialogue or brief narrative with a follow-up activity (as in previous editions) or-more frequently-with a grammar presentation device of another kind: linked examples in the form of a short bulleted list or a visual (realia, drawing, cartoon, and so on) and an activity or questions.
 Then, grammar explanations present and define grammatical terms and give English examples before presenting Spanish forms, functions, and rules.
 The word ¡OJO! ("Watch out!") calls students' attention to areas where they should be especially careful when speaking and writing Spanish, since these are areas in which beginning students frequently make mistakes or have special difficulties.
 The practice phase of each section is divided into two parts-Práctica (more controlled practice) and Conversación (more open-ended practice).